spilgt/aria2/README.md

 ### Warning

-There is a little preventing users from using this to mirror pirated content.
+There is little preventing users from using this to mirror pirated content.
 Hence, make sure that only trusted groups are whitelisted in `AUTHORIZED_CHATS`.

 ### Bot commands